leafo/lapis/docs/models.md

 SELECT * from "tags" where tag = 'merchant'
 ```

 Instead of a single instance, an array table of instances is returned.
+If there
+are no matching rows an empty table is returned.

 If you want to restrict which columns are selected you can pass in a table as
 the last argument with the `fields` key set: